Discover Seoul, South Korea

 From a food point of view, an absolute must-try is Gwangjang Market, a meokjagolmok (street food alley) with more than 200 food stalls.
 Fill up on kimchi soup, fried chicken, nokdu bindaetteaok (fried mung-bean pancake), bibimbap (rice topped with vegetables, meat, egg and chilli) braised pigs trotters, scrumptious mandu (Korean dumplings) and milky rice wine.

-For a more upmarket kind of eating experience, point your appetite towards the Cheongdam-dong area on the south side of the Han River.
+For a more upmarket kind of eating adventure, point your appetite towards the Cheongdam-dong area on the south side of the Han River.
+Here modern Korean cuisine often combines traditional ingredients with Western cooking techniques.
+To experience this approach, check out Mingles, Dosa or Pairing Room.

-You haven't been to Seoul unless you've enjoyed the ubiquitous Korean barbecue meal several times.
+You haven't been to Seoul unless you've enjoyed the classic Korean barbecue meal.
 Meat is grilled on a gas or charcoal grill built into the dining table.
 You don't have to cook the ingredients yourself; someone will arrive to do the cooking for you.
-The hanwoo (Korean beef) is a top pick - beautifully marbled, so it's tender and juicy to eat.
+The hanwoo (Korean beef) is a top pick - beautifully marbled, so it's tender and juicy.
 Pork belly is also wonderful as part of a Korean barbecue dinner.
+Korean barbecue always comes with banchan (side dishes and condiments) – things like kimchi, seasoned bean sprouts, pickled daikon, seaweed, rolled omelette and green onion pancakes.

 Discovering Seoul's history and culture

-In contrast to Seoul's contemporary urban life, there are numerous temples, palaces and museums that tell stories from the city's rich past.
-Gyeongbokgung Palace is top of the list, where you can see changing of the guard ceremonies and explore a vast compound full of historical architecture and ornamental gardens.
+- At Gyeongbokgung Palace you can see changing of the guard ceremonies and explore a vast compound of historical architecture and ornamental gardens

-Changdeokgung is another palace to admire.
-It's World Heritage-listed and dates back to 1405.
-Stone bridges with guardian animal carvings, the private living quarters of the royal family, terraced gardens and paved courtyards will keep you entranced for hours.
+- Changdeokgung palace has stone bridges with guardian animal carvings, the private living quarters of the royal family, terraced gardens and paved courtyards will keep you entranced for hours

-On a less-happy note, you can also visit Seodaemun Prison History Hall.
-Touring the original cell blocks, torture rooms and tunnels is a dark-but-fascinating experience.
+- On a darker note, you can visit Seodaemun Prison History Hall.
+Touring the original cell blocks, torture rooms and tunnels is a grim-but-fascinating experience

 Nature-based things to do in Seoul

-South Korea is a mountainous country, so almost every green space has a peak to conquer.
-Right in the city, Namsan Park offers spectacular panoramic views of downtown Seoul.
+South Korea is mountainous and hiking is the country's number one pastime, so almost every green space in Seoul has trails or a peak to conquer.
+Right in the city, Namsan Park (topped by N Seoul Tower) offers spectacular panoramic views of downtown Seoul.
 If the stairs to the summit don't appeal, you can join the walkers and joggers around the lower trails.

 South of the city centre, the Gwanaksan Trail is an excellent hiking escape that's accessible by metro.
 There are great views from the mountain summit and a picturesque temple that's dramatically set on the edge of a cliff.